morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Save file

-If your adapter has Bluetooth support and you want to activate it:
+If your adapter/card has Bluetooth support:

 Click on `BT_RAM_CODE_MT7922_1_1_hdr.bin`